Establish a Career Leading and Defining Public Policy

 Upon graduating with an online MPAP degree, you could start out as a program manager with a salary of $49,603 per year.4 With experience in the field, you could become a director or chief executive officer of a nonprofit with a median annual salary of $61,6015 and $104,5756 respectively.

-The passion and dedication that AU students have for learning in their field translates to meaningful career outcomes.
+The passion and dedication that AU students have for learning translates into inspiring career outcomes.

 JEFFREY RUTENBECK: AU undoubtedly is a place to help people get to their next level.
 It's kind of a combination of inspiring and scary, how intense some people can be about where they want to go.
 And they've shopped around and looked at dozens of programs.
 And they've found, this is the one that's going to get them where they want to go.
 And when that match is made, it's a beautiful thing.